 Your bathroom is probably the most dreaded place you can think of when you need to clean your home.
 You have different types of surfaces and fixtures in a very small area and they all require different types of attention.

-Now that you know how to clean a kitchen, let’s move on onto another commonly used room in the house, and that is the bathroom.
-It’s very important to know how to clean it properly, because this is probably the area that accumulates the most germs and dirt in the entire house.
+Now that you know how to clean a kitchen, let’s move on to another commonly used room in the house, and that is the bathroom.
+It’s very important to know how to clean it properly because this is probably the area that accumulates the most germs and dirt in the entire house.
 People spend a lot of their time here, whether it is to shower or take a bath, brush their teeth or simply to use the toilet.

 This, once again, depends on the person’s preference, but it’s best to start with the largest, most used objects first.
-Start with the bathtub or shower, and then move on onto the toilet.
+Start with the bathtub or shower, and then move on to the toilet.
 Next, clean the sink, bidet and soap dish, followed by the tiles, mirrors, and windows.
 At the very end, sweep and clean the floor.

 Start by removing any and all objects from the bathroom, like decorations and toiletries; anything that can bother you while cleaning.
 Every surface must be completely free so you can clean the bathroom as quickly and easily as possible.
 Also, you can take advantage of this opportunity to throw out anything useless, take out the garbage and put any dirty towels in the hamper to wash later.

 Remember to open any windows to keep the room ventilated while you clean.
 That way you will not risk breathing in any toxic chemicals.

 Remove any hairs and debris that might have been gathered up in the drain.
 Next, scrub the entire surface of the tub or shower plate with a cream or powder bathroom cleaner and a sponge.
 You can also use a liquid cleaner to remove the brown sediment from the tiles and the tap.